 If you feel confused over conflicting medical advice on what to take and what not to take during pregnancy, you’re not alone.
-Here are a few myths on prenatal supplements that we’d like to debunk.
+Here are a few myths on vitamins for pregnancy that we’d like to debunk now.

 Myth #1: If it says “prenatal multivitamin,” you’re good to go.

 Fact: Not all prenatal vitamins are the same.

 It’s your job to ensure your purchase a quality prenatal multivitamin.
 The news has jumped all over stories suggesting multivitamins might not be so useful.
 The reality is most multivitamins are made with cheap, synthetic ingredients, which your body cannot recognize as actual nutrition.